Coeliac disease: Etymology and early history

+Post-1800s

 Aretaeus of Cappadocia's "Cœliac Affection" gained the attention of Western medicine when Francis Adams presented a translation of Aretaeus's work at the Sydenham Society in 1856.
-The patient described in Aretaeus' work had stomach pain and was atrophied, pale, feeble, and incapable of work.
+The patient described in Aretaeus's work had stomach pain and was atrophied, pale, feeble, and incapable of work.
 The diarrhoea manifested as loose stools that were white, malodorous, and flatulent, and the disease was intractable and liable to periodic return.
-The problem, Aretaeus believed, was a lack of heat in the stomach necessary to digest the food and a reduced ability to distribute the digestive products throughout the body, this incomplete digestion resulting in diarrhoea.
+Aretaeus believed a lack of heat in the stomach, necessary for digestion, and a reduced ability to distribute the digestive products throughout the body, caused this incomplete digestion, resulting in diarrhoea.
 He regarded this as an affliction of the old and more commonly affecting women, explicitly excluding children.
 The cause, according to Aretaeus, was sometimes either another chronic disease or even consuming "a copious draught of cold water."

 The paediatrician Samuel Gee gave the first modern-day description of the condition in children in a lecture at the Hospital for Sick Children, Great Ormond Street, London, in 1887.
 Gee acknowledged earlier descriptions and terms for the disease and adopted the same term as Aretaeus (coeliac disease).
 He perceptively stated: "If the patient can be cured at all, it must be by means of diet."
 Gee recognised that milk intolerance is a problem with coeliac children and that highly starched foods should be avoided.
 However, he forbade rice, sago, fruit, and vegetables, which all would have been safe to eat, and he recommended raw meat as well as thin slices of toasted bread.
-Gee highlighted particular success with a child "who was fed upon a quart of the best Dutch mussels daily."
-However, the child could not bear this diet for more than one season.
+Gee highlighted particular success with a child fed "a quart of the best Dutch mussels daily"; the child could not bear this diet for more than one season.